 Non-economic damages do not have a fixed monetary value.
 But they are often especially impactful and should be accounted for accordingly.
 Some of the more common types of non-economic damages that you may be able to recover in your BP oil spill litigation claim include:

 - Loss of enjoyment of life

 - Reputational damage

 These are just a few of the various damages that you may be entitled to recover when you seek compensation in a BP oil spill litigation claim.
 Find out how much your damages are worth when you contact our office to set up a free consultation.

 Our Multidistrict Litigation Attorneys in Florida Handle Cases Nationally

 Multidistrict litigation often creates a web of intricate legal issues for clients.
 Colson Hicks Eidson attorneys have successfully represented clients in class actions throughout the country.
 At both the federal and state level, they retrieved millions in damages over the years.

-Our knowledge and understanding of the law is clear.
-To learn how we can help you, call (305) 476-7400.
-You may also submit a form to schedule a consultation with our BP lawsuit attorneys today.
+At Colson Hicks Eidson, our knowledge and understanding of the law are clear.
+To learn how we can help you, schedule your no-cost, risk-free case review today.
+You can call us at 305-476-7400.
+You may also submit our convenient contact form to schedule a consultation with our BP oil spill litigation lawsuit attorneys today.